-- Animals are passed through an applicator that applies a proprietary cleaning product. - They are then placed in a pen where the minimum dwell time is 10 minutes, where the cleaning product loosens dirt and dags. - Cattle are passed through the plant's existing wash system that rinses the hide free of dirt and contamination.
+- animals are passed through an applicator that applies a proprietary cleaning product. - They are then placed in a pen where the minimum dwell time is 10 minutes, where the cleaning product loosens dirt and dags. - Cattle are passed through the plants existing wash system that rinses the hide free of dirt and contamination

-Some beef processors are reputed to be using up to 1,000 litres of water per head for washing cattle.
-Klenzion's target is 60 litres per head if an appropriate rinse-off system is used.
-A rinse-off system was not installed as part of the current trial, therefore this claim was not formally assessed.
+Some of beef processors are reputed to be using up to 1,000 litres of water per head for washing cattle.
+Klenzions target is 60 litres per head if an appropriate rinse-off system is used.
+A rinse-off system was not installed as part of the current trail, therefore this claim was not formally assessed.
 The Klenzion wash system is designed for use on grass-fed cattle, and does not claim specific efficacy against grain-fed or lot-fed cattle, where the nature of hide soiling is considerably different to that of grass-fed cattle.

-Development and introduction of uniform cattle cleanliness standards would benefit the industry by providing transferable and clearly defined goals for producers, purchasers, slaughterers, regulators and inspectors.
-There is similarly a demand for products and/or protocols that can improve the efficiency of stock cleaning.
-Such developments will benefit the beef industry with respect to economic efficiency, food safety (and therefore human health protection, and product security and marketability), environmental protection (through reduced water consumption and waste) and animal welfare.
-This offers substantial benefits, considering the importance of beef production to the Australian and Queensland economies and ways of life.
+Development and introduction of uniform cattle cleanliness standards would benefit the industry by providing transferable and clearly defined goals for producers, purchases, slaughterers, regulators and inspectors.
+There is similarly a demand for products and/or protocols that can improve the efficiency, food safety (and therefore human health protection, and product security and marketability), environmental protection (through reduces water consumption and waste) and animal welfare.
+This offers substantial benefits considering the importance of beef production to the Australian and Queensland economies and ways of life.

-1.3 Potential Industry Benefits
+1.2 Potential Industry benefits